revbayes/revbayes.github.io/home/download.md

 ## Compiling from source
 ----

-Mac and Windows users do not need to compile RevBayes from source.
-However, compiling RevBayes is relatively simple process.

 The standard way to build revbayes is to use `cmake`.
 If you want to compile using `meson`, see [revbayes/projects/meson/README.md](https://github.com/revbayes/revbayes/blob/development/projects/meson/README.md).